oladipo123/HAR-CQJTU-FCE/README.md

 ## File Overview
 This project contains following folders and files.
 - [`config`](./config) : config json files of models and training hyper-parameters.
-- [`dataset`](./dataset) : the scripts for preprocessing four open datasets and a config file of key attributes of those datasets.
+- [`dataset_process`](./dataset) : the scripts for preprocessing four open datasets and a config file of key attributes of those datasets.
+- [`torchtsmixer`](./torchtsmixer) : cthe proposed model and activation function.
 - [`classifier.py`](./classifier.py) : run LIMU-GRU that inputs representations learned by LIMU-BERT and output labels for target applications.
 - [`config.py`](./config.py) : some helper functions for loading settings.
 - [`embedding.py`](./embedding.py) : generates representation or embeddings for raw IMU readings given a pre-trained LIMU-BERT.